8 Reasons You Might Suck At Outsourcing and How to Fix Them

 6. You tend to nitpick after the work is done, after not giving us details about what you wanted

-This echoes clients who expect mind-reading.
+This echoes clients who expect to mind-read.
 At USource, we don’t commence work until we agree on how to proceed.
 We even submit a trial draft to give our clients another opportunity for specific feedback.

 After the initial task information and feedback, we get started.
 Your team member provides regular updates, allowing you to provide feedback.
 Details on what works and what doesn’t.